We want to be transparent: Think Differently About Kids may earn a commission when you purchase through our links.

 This Crate and Barrel Bookshelf can also be used to store Montessori toys and has a very pretty design, fitting into any room.

 As this being much more expensive option, you pay for the aesthetic design of it.
+It also makes a great display shelf not only for toys but decor and books.
 You should definitely secure it to the wall to make sure it doesn’t fall.

 How To Set Up Your Montessori Shelf